Childhood vaccines: Tough questions, straight answers

 Is it OK to pick and choose vaccines?

 In general, skipping vaccines isn't a good idea.
 This can leave your child vulnerable to potentially serious diseases that could otherwise be avoided.
-And consider this: For some children — including those who can't receive certain vaccines for medical reasons — the only protection from vaccine-preventable diseases is the immunity of the people around them.
+And consider this: For some children — including those who can't receive certain vaccines for medical reasons (such as cancer therapy) — the only protection from vaccine-preventable diseases is the immunity of the people around them.
 If immunization rates drop, vaccine-preventable diseases might once again become common threats.

 If you have reservations about particular vaccines, discuss your concerns with your child's doctor.
 If your child falls behind the standard vaccines schedule, ask the doctor about catch-up immunizations.